Vassell, Johnson help Spurs hold on to beat Jazz, 126-122 - WHIZ News

 Lauri Markkanen had 32 points and Jordan Clarkson added 25 points for Utah, which had won two straight.

-Clarkson’s 3-pointer pulled Utah within 123-120 with 30.1 seconds remaining but Tre Jones tossed in a floater 23 seconds later to seal the victory.
+Clarkson’s 3-pointer pulled Utah within 123-120 with 30.1 seconds remaining but Tre Jones tossed in a floater 23 seconds later as San Antonio snapped a two-game skid.

-Jones had 11 points and Jakob Poeltl added 16 points for San Antonio.
+“I think we came into this year knowing we were going to be in a lot of close games,” Jazz coach Will Hardy said.
+“We weren’t going to be a team necessarily that was built to blow people out, so we needed to be clutch in those situations.”

+Jones, who finished with 11 points, made the Spurs’ final two field goal attempts.

 The game started 40 minutes later than scheduled due to what the Spurs termed “a potential security threat, which has impacted fans entering the AT&T Center.”

+“We were just about to run out of the tunnel to come out for warmups, but they told us to go back to the locker room,” Markkanen said.
+“It’s a weird thing.
+That’s the first time I’ve experienced that, but I think guys did a great job of just staying locked in and controlling what we can control.”

-The delay along with a weekend holiday break for both teams likely contributed to a sluggish start that resulted in a combined 19 points in the opening six minutes.
+The delay or a weekend holiday break for both teams likely contributed to a sluggish start that resulted in a combined 19 points in the opening six minutes.

-Slow starts have plagued the Spurs this season, but they rallied to build a 12-point lead in the first half.
-San Antonio shot 56 percent from the field in the first half with Johnson scoring 17 points on 7-for-10 shooting.

-Utah coach Will Hardy spent 11 seasons with San Antonio, working his way up from an intern to a lead assistant under Gregg Popovich.
-Hardy said one of the biggest lessons imparted by Popovich was “competing every single day.”
+Hardy spent 11 seasons with San Antonio, working his way up from an intern to a lead assistant under coach Gregg Popovich.

+Hardy spent one season as an assistant at Boston before Utah hired him as the ninth coach in franchise history.

+Despite all his success, Hardy said he still feels like a 22-year-old intern at times when he is around Popovich and Milwaukee head coach and former Spurs assistant Mike Budenholzer.

 GAME DELAY